 After teaching for 10 years in the schools and with adult community centers in the NY/NJ and Boston metro area, I took premed courses at night and life brought me to the University of Vermont.
 While a full-time doctoral student of physical therapy, I worked as a learning specialist and academic coach with students at the Larner College of Medicine at UVM and Champlain College through the Stern Center for Language and Learning.
 I completed my Doctorate of Physical Therapy in 2010.

-In my free time, I enjoy backcountry skiing, cycling, hiking and spending time with family.
+In my free time, I enjoy backcountry skiing, cycling, hiking, and spending time with family.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.